Kim A. Wilcox

 Kim A. Wilcox was appointed UC Riverside’s ninth chancellor in August 2013.

-As UC Riverside’s chief executive officer, Wilcox oversees a campus of almost 24,000 students, 850 faculty members, and 4,800 academic and administrative staff members.
+As UC Riverside’s chief executive officer, Wilcox oversees a campus of more than 25,000 students, 850 faculty members, and 4,800 academic and administrative staff members.

 During his tenure, UC Riverside has seen historic growth across its education, research, and public service missions, including record improvements in student success, research funding, and philanthropic giving as well as the establishment of new schools of medicine and public policy.

 Guided by UC Riverside’s long-term strategic plan, Wilcox has initiated an ambitious effort to grow the faculty and the campus’s physical facilities.
 Over the last four years, UCR has grown its faculty by nearly 200, while increasing the racial, ethnic, and gender diversity among incoming faculty members.
 Likewise, UCR has added or renovated more than 100,000 square feet of building space on campus since 2013 with another $1 billion in capital projects underway.